j-fu/marginalia/julia/julia-workflow.md

   As [relative paths are recorded in Manifest.toml](https://github.com/JuliaLang/Pkg.jl/issues/1214), these can be made available the project via `Pkg.develop(path="packages/MySubPackage")`.
 In this case, the whole project  tree will stay relocateable.
    - This allows for easy start of low key package development.
 At a later stage, `MySubPackage` could be registered as a Julia package and removed from the project tree without affecting  scripts depending on it.
 - When working with the project, always run julia from the package root with the package environment activated: `julia --project=.`
-- Assume Pluto notebooks to be in `notebooks` and call  `Pkg.activate(joinpath(@__DIR__,".."))` in their Pkg cell to activate the project environment.
-As a consequence, the Pluto notebooks will share the project environment, and they can't be redistributed independent of the project.
+- Assume project specific Pluto notebooks to reside in a  `notebooks` subdirectory  and call  `Pkg.activate(joinpath(@__DIR__,".."))` in their respective Pkg cell to activate the `MyProject` environment.
+As a consequence, Pluto's in-built package manager will be disabled and the project specific notebooks will share the `MyProject` environment and _cannot be shared independent from the `MyProject` tree_ (If independent sharing is desired, common project code can be collected into a package residing in `packages` and registered in a registry; registering `MyProject` itself as a package is not recommended.  -- More about this in another post).

-- You may use [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) for managing subdirectory access and simulation results.
-By explicitely activating the project environment at the start of Julia or in the notebook Pkg cell, you can avoid  `@quickactivate` and  avoid putting `using DrWatson` into script files and notebooks.
+- You may use [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) for managing subdirectory access, simulation results and version tagging.
+By explicitely activating the project environment at the start of Julia or in the notebook Pkg cell, you can avoid  `@quickactivate` and  avoid putting `using DrWatson` into script files and notebooks for the sole purpose of activating the common environment.
 See also [this discussion](https://github.com/JuliaDynamics/DrWatson.jl/issues/261).

 A sample project tree could e.g. look like this